A monument as a social seismograph for democracy

 A Memorial as a Social Seismograph for Democracy

-Justin Sonder, an honorary citizen of Chemnitz, survived Auschwitz and was one of the few German Jews to return to his hometown.
-Until his death in 2020, he visited countless school classrooms to talk about his memories of the Nazi era as a contemporary witness.
-The International Auschwitz Committee is now erecting a memorial to him in Chemnitz.
-Opposite Rosa Luxemburg Primary School, the life-size bronze figure sits on a bench, his gaze directed towards those who sit down next to him.
-The follow-up project A MEMORIAL AS A SOCIAL SEISMOGRAPH FOR DEMOCRACY will combine remembrance work with hands-on action and create a lively space for reflection and engagement.
-Dialogue formats such as work shops and Open Monument Days will invite locals to share ideas with European project partners.
-In Chemnitz, a place where history can be experienced is being created along the lines of Justin Sonder’s life.
+Justin Sonder, an honorary citizen of Chemnitz, survived the Auschwitz concentration camp and was one of the few German Jews to return to his hometown.
+Until his death in 2020, he spoke as a contemporary witness in countless classrooms about his memories of the Nazi era.
+The International Auschwitz Committee has now erected a memorial to him in Chemnitz: a life-size bronze figure sits on a bench opposite the Rosa Luxemburg Primary School - facing those who sit down next to it.

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture